sansani/appthemer-crowdfunding/readme.txt

 == Description ==

 Crowdfunding by [Astoundify](http://Astoundify.com/) is a funding platform for WordPress.
-An extension that seamlessly integrates with [Easy Digital Downloads](http://wordpress.org/extend/plugins/easy-digital-downloads/), the Crowdfunding plugin lets you crowd source everything from films, games, and music to art, design, and technology.
+An extension that seamlessly integrates with [Easy Digital Downloads](http://wordpress.org/extend/plugins/easy-digital-downloads/), the Crowdfunding plugin lets you crowd fund everything from films, games, music to art, design and technology or anything you can think of.

 "Backers" can pledge specified amounts of money towards a project and receive rewards for their contributions.
 Pledge amounts are only collected if a campaign reaches its goal in the time specified.

 Run your own crowdfunding website for anything you can imagine.

-Note: The Astoundify Crowdfunding plugin is designed to work alongside the PayPal Adaptive Payments or Stripe gateway so that pledges are collected but no funds are taken until the campaign reaches its goal.
+Note: The Astoundify Crowdfunding plugin is designed to work alongside the WePay, PayPal Adaptive Payments or Stripe gateway so that pledges are collected but no funds are taken until the campaign reaches its goal.
 The plugin will also work along side any other gateway that Easy Digital Downloads supports but funds will be taken immediately.

 = Features =